12 Reasons Construction Companies Fail (And How to Avoid Each One)

 Build a lead tracking system that tells you where each lead came from, how much you spent to get it, and whether it turned into a signed contract.
 That data will tell you exactly where to spend your marketing dollars and where to stop wasting them.

-5. Lack of Change Orders
+5. Undocumented Change Orders

 Undocumented change orders cost the construction industry billions each year.
 Waiting until the end of the job to tack on additional costs to the bill can be problematic.
 It will often result in customer sticker shock, bad reviews, and customer resistance to pay.
 Which in turn, leads to more cash flow problems and company failure.
 Projul’s change order feature lets you create, send, and get digital signatures in minutes, keeping scope creep from eating your margins.

-Take away.
-Make consistent job progress, communicate progress and manage expectations with the customer, and pull progress payments to match.
+Takeaway: Make consistent job progress, communicate progress and manage expectations with the customer, and pull progress payments to match.
 By the time the job is finished the customer should owe you a relatively small amount.

 Here’s a scenario that plays out every day on job sites across the country.
 The homeowner walks through the project and says, “Hey, while you’re at it, can you move that outlet and add a couple of recessed lights in the hallway?”
 Your electrician says “sure, no problem” and does the work.
 Nobody writes anything down.
 Nobody prices it.
 Nobody gets a signature.